Datavisualiatie-UGent/project-dv25-1/src/pages/lifestyle.md

 ## How important is exercise?

-In this chart, you'll find the average importance people place on exercise, divided by age groups and gender.
+In this chart, you'll find the average importance people place on exercise, divided by gender.
 Participants rated how vital working out is to their lives on a scale from 0 (not important) to 5 (extremely important).
-Each age group — from teens to those 40 and above — shows distinct trends and priorities between males and females.
 Now it's your turn: use the slider to share how important exercise is to you personally.
-As you move the slider, a dot will appear on the chart, showing exactly where you stand compared to the average in your demographic.
 Take a moment to explore — are you more motivated than most?
 Or is there inspiration waiting for you?

 ```js